mendixlabs/carousel/README.md

 ## Description

-Displays images in a carousel either from the database or from the modeler
+Displays images in a carousel either static or dynamic images

 ## Typical usage scenario

-* Displays Images in a carousel
+* Displays images in a carousel

 ## Features and limitations

-* Static and dynamic images (From modeler or the database)
+* Static and dynamic images.
-* Use Navigations controls to move images
+* Use navigation controls to move images
-* Auto Slide of images based on an Interval
+* Auto slide of images based on an Interval
-* Onclick Event to Images to call Microflow or Open Page
+* Onclick event to images to call microflow or open page
-* Height and Width configurations
+* Height and width configurations

 ## Installation